wweziza/samp-discord-log/README.md

 Migrating from https://github.com/weziza

-# This is the stable version from https://github.com/weziza
+# This is the stable version of https://github.com/weziza

 ## TODO LIST
 - [x] OnPlayerDeath, OnPlayerConnect, OnPlayerChat, OnPlayerCommandPrefered, OnPlayerDisconnect are logged to specific channel